CL-CHEN-Lab/Kronos_scRT/README.md

     -F CHARACTER, --file=CHARACTER                      Per cell stat file , if multiple files are provided they have to be separated by a comma
     -T CHARACTER, --tracks=CHARACTER                    Tracks file,  if multiple files are provided they have to be separated by a comma
-    -R CHARACTER, --referenceRT=CHARACTER               Reference RT min=Late, max=Early, only one reference is allowed -C CHARACTER, --chrSizes=CHARACTER                  chromosome size file
+    -R CHARACTER, --referenceRT=CHARACTER               Reference RT min=Late, max=Early, only one reference is allowed --ref_name=CHARACTER                                Name for the reference track [default= Reference] -C CHARACTER, --chrSizes=CHARACTER                  Chromosome size file
-    -r CHARACTER, --region=CHARACTER                    Region to plot  chr:start-end (multiple regins can be separated by a comma)
+    -r CHARACTER, --region=CHARACTER                    Region to plot  chr:start-end (multiple regins can be separated by a comma) or a bed file can be provided
     -o CHARACTER, --out=CHARACTER                       Output directory [default= output] -b CHARACTER, --base_name=CHARACTER                 Base name for files names [default= exp] -f CHARACTER, --output_file_base_name=CHARACTER     Base name for the output file [default= out]